sheyerdahl/ESP32-BLE-Combo/README.md

 # ESP32 BLE Combo Keyboard & Mouse library

+WARNING!!!
+DO NOT USE!
+This currently does not work.

 This fork is updated with @T-kV's latest [ESP32-BLE-Keyboard] version, v0.3.2-beta

 This library allows you to make the ESP32 act as a Bluetooth keyboard and mouse with Arduino.